AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleFamilyType/GetReferenceHierarchy.md

 RoleFamilyType.GetReferenceHierarchy Method
 ===========================================
-AutomationML 2.1 APIGets the reference (Inheritance) hierarchy including this instance in an ordered sequence of ancestors.
+Gets the reference (Inheritance) hierarchy including this instance in an ordered sequence of ancestors.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)